 Financing risk refers to the risk that financing cannot be obtained at a given time, or can only be obtained at a significantly increased cost.
 Liquidity risk refers to the risk that cash and cash equivalents and available credit are not sufficient to cover payment obligations.
 Rikshem limits its financing and liquidity risk by spreading the maturity structure of its liabilities and by means of unutilized credit facilities.
-Rikshem's Financial Policy contains a number of risk limits to restrict these risks the interest-rate duration over a maximum period of ten years.
-Interest-rate risk is managed primarily using interest swaps and fixed-rate loans.
+Rikshem's Financial Policy contains a number of risk limits to restrict these risks.